-The World Economic Forum's Global Risk Report 2021 identifies risks linked to climate change as amongst the most damaging in impact and the most likely of global risks.
-However, while political consensus for action on climate change is building, it is not universal, and momentum for action comes increasingly from businesses or shareholders, and from local government, NGOs and consumers.
+The World Economic Forum's Global Risk Report 2023 identifies global risks linked to climate change as among the most likely to be severe over both short term and long term periods.
+However, while political consensus for action on climate change is building, it is not universal, and has suffered from economic pressures and political instability and intransigence.
+Momentum for action comes increasingly from businesses or shareholders, and from local government, NGOs and consumers.

 The consequences of business inaction are becoming more severe in light of regulator action, stakeholder activism, interruption to supply chains and markets, loss of reputation and the potential for litigation.
 However, responding to climate change also provides opportunities for opening up of new markets and new customer bases in the low carbon economy.